sagemath/trac_to_gh/Issue 969.md

 # Issue 969: cvxopt miscompiled on OSX ppc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/969

 Original creator: was